Did you know we have more than 40 NGOs in Zambia?

 What Role do NGOs Play in Zambia?

-An non-gavernmental organization's functions in society are broad and intricate.
 These groups are essential for promoting social change, offering relief to those in need, building communities, and fighting for the welfare and rights of people in Zambia.

 NGOs focus a large portion of their efforts on enhancing people's welfare in areas such as health, community development, legal affairs, gender protection, and academic affairs, among others.
-Every NGO has a purpose or objective that it works to achieve.
-A registered organization often works with a few essential partners to carry out its programs.
-NGOs collaborate with government health facilities to carry out their activities, for instance, in the health sector.

 NGOs that sponsor students in Zambia.

-Some NGOs sponsor students for school in Zambia.
 Many vulnerable students have gained sponsorship from one of the following organizations:

 ECAP III.

-ECAP helps vulnerable children who are HIV positive and lack support from other people.
+ECAP helps vulnerable children who are HIV-positive and lack support from other people.

 Baraka community partnerships

-It's one of the organizations that sponsor students in Zambia.
-It has a wider base of sponsors that help school fees for both secondary and college/university.
+It has a wider base of sponsors that help with school fees for both secondary and college/university.

-The organization has achieved the folloeing milestones:
+The organization has achieved the following milestones:

-• An education has been provided to over 260 children who would not have otherwise been able to attend school.
+- An education has been provided to over 260 children who would not have otherwise been able to attend school.

-• Currently, the program serves 120 children and young adults, 26 of whom are enrolled in postsecondary education.
+- Currently, the program serves 120 children and young adults, 26 of whom are enrolled in postsecondary education.

-• Twenty-two students who began participating in the sponsorship program as young children have now earned a diploma or degree from a university.
+- Twenty-two students who began participating in the sponsorship program as young children have now earned a diploma or degree from a university.

 Kucetekela foundation

 Established in 2006, the Kucetekela Foundation (KF) is a nonprofit organization that offers full scholarships to financially challenged Zambian boys and girls who demonstrate academic promise and wish to attend a private secondary school.
-More than tuition is covered by KF scholarships.

-Zambia's Scholaship fund
+Zambia's Scholarship fund

 For secondary and university students in Zambia, they offer scholarships.
 Their primary serving areas in Zambia are the rural areas.
-The charity is well-known for helping those it assists with school tuition find work.

 List of NGOs In Zambia PDF.

-In most cases the name of an NGO signifies its purpose.
+In most cases, the name of an NGO signifies its purpose.

 1. Association of Zambian Women in Mining